dashkite/joy/docs/reference/set/complement.md

 # complement

-_Function_

-Returns a set that is the complement (values that are only produced by one iterable) of the given iterables.
+_Function_ &bull; Returns a set that is the complement (values that are only produced by one iterable) of the given iterables.

 <pre><code>complement iterable, iterable &rarr; set</code></pre>
 <br>